kodcdangky/kodcdangky.github.io/blog0-reversed-enumerate.md

         n -= 1
 ```

-This looks reasonable enough. `reversed`, like `enumerate` is a lazy operation, meaning that it only presents the next value when asked, and not make the whole reversed sequence then loop through it, which means `reversed_enumerate`'s performance should be on par with its builtin function counterpart's
+This looks reasonable enough. `reversed()`, like `enumerate()`, is a lazy operation, meaning that it only presents the next value when asked, and not make the whole reversed sequence then loop through it, which means `reversed_enumerate()`'s performance should be on par with its builtin function counterpart's

 But while I was celebrating for having come up with such a genius solution, another crossed my mind.
 What if I just use `zip()`?
 Using `zip()` will look a little something like this